-Around 25% of the heat in your home is lost through the roof.
-People buy roof insulation boards when they want to improve the overall thermal envelope of their spaces roof.
+Around 25% of the heat in a property is lost through its roof.
+Roof insulation boards are a preventative measure to help curtail heat loss and improve the overall thermal envelope of roof space.
 They are ideal for both domestic and commercial uses.

 General purposes boards are a good choice for people who want all the thermal benefits that come with PIR boards without having to research specific, purpose-built panels.

-Pitched roofs are characterised by being steep.
-In general, they are more thermally efficient than a flat roof because there is a gap between the flat interior and the pitched exterior which allows for ventilation.
+In general, pitched roofs are more thermally efficient than flat roofs due to the gap found between the flat interior and the pitched exterior; this gap allows for ventilation.

-High-quality roof insulation boards can reduce the amount of heat you lose through your pitched roof.
-You can put roof insulation boards between rafters and on the underside of the roof.
-Celotex and EcoTherm are popular choices for people who have pitched roofs.
-Their PIR insulation boards have a low thermal conductivity of 0.022 W/mK, which means they retain heat well within the building structure.
+You can install PIR insulation board between rafters and on the underside of the roof.
+Both Celotex and EcoTherm are popular choices for people who have pitched roofs.
+Their PIR insulation boards have a low thermal conductivity value of 0.022 W/mK, which means they retain heat well within the building structure.

 EcoTherm is one of the most trusted manufacturers of PIR insulation boards.
 The EcoTherm Eco-Versal PIR insulation boards range features fibre-free PIR rigid insulation boards that are comprised of an insulating core that is faced with aluminium foil on both sides.
 They do not sag or rot and are easy to cut and fit.
-You can manipulate these boards to fit around and between rafters with ease.
+You can manipulate these boards to sit around and between rafters as you see fit.

 Flat roofs are less popular than pitched roofs.
-They are most common in areas that have high winds.
-A Flat roof has far more durable against high winds than pitched roofs with fragile tiles.
+They are most common in areas that have high winds; a flat roof has far more durability against high winds than pitched roofs with fragile tiles.

-We stock lots of different insulation boards for insulating flat roofs.
+We stock a host of insulation boards geared towards insulating flat roofs.
 Kingspan’s Thermaroof range is perfect for people who want to create a thermal barrier between their home and their flat roof.
 Kingspan Thermaroof TR27 roof insulation panels have a thermal conductivity of 0.024 W/mK.
 They can be covered with fully adhered single-ply, partially bonded built-up felt, mastic asphalt, and cold liquid applied waterproofing.
 On the other hand, Kingspan’s Thermaroof TR24 can be used in conjunction with torch-on felt.
-In terms of flat roof insulation boards, Kingspan are the most reliable manufacturer on the market.
+In terms of flat roof insulation boards, Kingspan is the most reliable manufacturer on the market.

 The less energy you use, the less carbon dioxide you produce.
 Eco-conscious individuals invest in pitched and flat roof insulation boards to improve the carbon footprint of their homes.

-There are lots of different ways that you can cut roof insulation boards down to size.
+There are lots of different ways that you can cut roof insulation boards to size.
 Most boards can usually be cut with a simple utility knife, although you can also use a manual or electronic saw in a safe construction environment.
-It is a good idea to cut insulation boards in a dedicated construction space that is spacious and organised.
+We recommend cutting insulation boards in a dedicated construction space that is both spacious and organised.

-You should always contact a professional when cutting an insulation materials.
-They will have up to date training and can recommend the best techniques for your specific insulation needs.
+You should always contact a professional when cutting insulation materials.
+They will have up-to-date training and can recommend the best techniques for your specific insulation needs.